 In 2001, after an exhaustive review of Arizona’s health care needs, the Foundation board and staff decided to narrow its grant making focus in this field, in order to have a greater impact in one key area: the advancement of the biosciences in Arizona.

 The Foundation launched the Arizona Center for Civic Leadership in 2011 to help ensure strong future leadership for Arizona.
-The flagship Flinn-Brown Civic Leadership Academy, co-sponsored by the Thomas R. Brown Foundations, identifies and develops Arizonans who want to serve at the state level.
+The flagship Flinn-Brown Fellowship, co-sponsored by the Thomas R. Brown Foundations, identifies and develops Arizonans who want to serve at the state level.